-By default, the Windows 10 Startup folder for all users is “C:\ProgramData\Microsoft\Windows\Start Menu\Programs\StartUp.”
+Similarly, the Windows 10/11 Startup folder for all users is located at: “C:ProgramDataMicrosoftWindowsStart MenuProgramsStartUp.”

-Once you’re in this folder, you may be surprised to find that the programs that start up with Windows 10 aren’t actually here.
+Once you’re in the Startup folder, you may be surprised to find that the programs that usually start up with Windows aren’t actually here.

 You can manually add program shortcuts here, and they’ll start up with your PC from now on, but apps that have been automatically added by third-party software or Windows 10 are controlled from the Task Manager.

-To access these, press Ctrl + Shift + Esc, then click the Startup tab.
+To access these, you can use the Task Manager.
+Press Ctrl + Shift + Esc, then click the Startup tab.
 From here you can control the rest of your startup programs, right-clicking them and enabling or disabling them as you please.

-Now that you have found the Startup folder, you can check to see if these apps are around, as they are known to slow down your Windows startup.
-You can also delay these startup items from loading immediately to improve the boot up speed.
+Now that you know how to find the Windows Startup folder, you can check to see whether these apps are around, as they are known to slow down your Windows startup.
+You can also delay these startup items from loading immediately to improve the bootup speed.